olliefryatt/sql_example/README.md

 # About this script

-This script pulls from a private data warehouse and creates a unique table upon which we see a sales team's performance and the metrics upon which their commission is paid.
-This repo is intended as an example of my SQL proficiency.
-It pulls from private data sources and thus can not be reproduced unless you have correct database credentials.
+These scripts pulls from a private data warehouse.
+They are some samples of work & also where some quick mock ups have been stored.

 ## Notes on set up